 Adoption

-Adoptions spots available for reservation.
-Rats will be adopted out once fully weaned and reach 8 weeks of age.
+Adoptions spots available for reservation for both rescue rats and bred.
+Bred rats will be adopted out once fully weaned and reach 8 weeks of age.
+Rescue rats will be adopted out at 6 weeks after personality vetting.
 Rats require in person pick-up.

 The Rat adoption fee is $22 per rat, as these are pets and not feeders.
 Since I do not Adopt out singles I will provide discounts per grouping: